 To assist in administration and compliance activities, the Environmental Management and Pollution Control (Environmental Infringement Notices) Amendment (Plastic Shopping Bags) Regulations 2013 have been made under the Act.
 These have been incorporated into the Environmental Management and Pollution Control (Environmental Infringement Notices) Regulations 2006.

-The legislation supports the Tasmanian Waste & Resource Management Strategy and builds on initiatives undertaken by many retailers in Tasmania, who had already moved to supplying reusable or biodegradable bags for customers.
-In recent years, similar legislation has also been implemented in South Australia, the Northern Territory and the ACT.
+The legislation supports and builds on initiatives undertaken by many retailers in Tasmania, who had already moved to supplying reusable or biodegradable bags for customers.
+In recent years, similar legislation has also been implemented in South Australia, the Northern Territory, the ACT and Queensland.

 Development of the Plastic Shopping Bags Ban Act 2013 started in September 2012, following a State Budget allocation to introduce and implement a ban on lightweight plastic shopping bags.